 Slice the pieces smaller.
 Create a new schedule that goes by days rather than weeks.
 Like one day for filling in the personal information on the application, another for academic info, another for activities, another for uploading the essay, etc. Whatever works.

-Start with the Common App Since this one application can work for several colleges, completing the Common App, minus the individual supplements, can give your student a sense of accomplishment and motivate her to keep going and finish up.
+Start with the Common App Since this one application can work for several colleges, completing the Common App, minus the individual supplements, can give your student a sense of accomplishment and motivate them to keep going and finish up.

 Double-check deadlines against your original schedule As long as there’s still time to meet the application deadlines for the colleges on the list, move things around and make a new plan.